Unstructured-IO/unstructured/Ingest.md

        --structured-output-dir s3-small-batch-output \
        --num-processes 2

-Naturally, --num-processes may be adjusted to take advantage of multiprocessing as makes sense for your instance type.
+--num-processes may be adjusted to take advantage of multiprocessing to better utilize your instance.

-Installation note: make sure to install the following extras when installing unstructured:
+Installation note: make sure to install the following extras when installing unstructured, needed for the above command:

     pip install unstructured[s3,local-inference,huggingface]